-FT.LAUDERDALE, Fla. – Consolidated Credit Counseling Services, Inc., had the honor to attend a White House Forum to discuss recent Florida housing initiatives.
+FT.LAUDERDALE, Fla. – Consolidated Credit, had the honor to attend a White House Forum to discuss recent Florida housing initiatives.

 Joseph Cvelbar, Director of Consolidated Credit’s housing counseling department, was selected from more than 100 housing companies to provide feedback on the current situation of Florida homeowners.